tomysshadow/OldCPUSimulator/README.txt

 	May be unstable with newer games.

 --synced-process-main-thread-only
-	Only throttle the speed of the synced process's main thread, which may reduce audio stutters, and improve the accuracy of the emulation on some Windows versions,
+	Try enabling this if the process you're running seems to be barely affected by Old CPU Emulator, as it may increase accuracy on some Windows versions, as well as reduce audio stutters,
 	but could also introduce instability with some games.

 --refresh-rate-floor-fifteen